vsrinivas/fuchsia/bin/gdbserver/README.md

   is already running)
 - user muscle memory will make them want to type "debugserver :7000 ..." instead of "debugserver 7000 ...", should stay consistent
+- need usable copies of ld.so.1, dsos
+  - the ones in out/sysroot are stubs